Women in Mongolia: Marriage

 Weddings in Mongolia are one of the most influential days of a man and woman's life together.
 Weddings are celebrated among extended family and friends.
 In the past, Mongolians were often engaged as young, around 13 to 14 years old.
 The bride and grooms' families make the first contact and propose a future partnership.
-The marriages would usually take place among families in a similar social background.
-In some historical texts, there are accounts that after the engagement, the young groom would live with in-laws for a while.
-It was for a purpose to observe how the young bride and groom are getting along with each.
+In some historical accounts, the young groom would live with in-laws, in order to observe how the young bride and groom would get along with each.
 If, at this stage, the interaction between the two doesn't go well, the engagement can be broken off.
 When the future family proves to be a successful one, then the wedding would take place at the age of 18.
 In modern day, it is not common for earlier engagement.
 Mongolians normally don't have arranged marriages anymore.
 Monogamy is the only legal form of marriage.
 Dating is common, sex prior to marriage can be practiced.
 In herders family, a woman gets married, normally she is expected to go and live with the grooms' family or vice versa.
 Many marriages in Mongolia are organic and can be between friends or coworkers.